Palazuelos Variscite Oval Cabochon media thumbnails

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

-Authentic variscite shows a waxy to vitreous luster and partial translucency when backlit at the fine edges.
+Authentic variscite shows a waxy to vitreous luster and partial translucency against the light at the fine edges.
 Matrix veins —brown, yellow, or white— run through the piece in irregular patterns, not like regular brushstrokes.
-Under a 10× loupe, a compact microcrystalline texture without internal bubbles is observed (which rules out glass or resin).
-The steel knife test distinguishes it from turquoise: variscite scratches, turquoise does not.

 Is it turquoise?

 No. Both are green phosphates and are visually confused, but variscite is an aluminum phosphate (without copper), softer (3.5–4.5 Mohs) than turquoise (5–6 Mohs).
-Variscite's green is a fresh apple green; turquoise tends towards blue-green.
+The green of variscite is fresh apple; turquoise tends towards bluish-green.

 Is it treated or dyed?